Netcracker/DRNavigator/README.md

 DRNavigator is the project to manage applications in two or more kubernetes clusters.

-# Prepare kubernetes cluster to work DRNavigator
+# Prepare kubernetes cluster to work with DRNavigator

 To support ability of services be managed by `site-manager` you should prepare following steps: